zain-elabedeen/crates/README.md

 The app connect to currency layer API and return exchange rates base on options

 ## Run (development enviroment)
- The CLI is build using thor Gem to run using bundle
+ The CLI is build using thor Gem, run using bundle

  bundle exec bin/crates send_rates